Herbs To Use For Common Issues Your Rabbitry

 Use Herbs For Rabbits As A Preventative

 Always be thinking ahead and try to prevent issues rather than having to fix a problem.
 Giving herbs like lavender and comfrey to rabbits before going to events will help keep them calm and their immune system up.
 If they are going to be around other rabbits or animals in situations that are going to cause stress.
-Then Using a preventative is a wise decision.
+Then using a preventative is a wise decision.

 Though bloat can be an issue at any age it is most common in young rabbits.
 Whether they are going to a new home, out for the day at a show, or they were a little stressed by a life change.

 My top two herbs for issues like this are rosemary and lavender.
 They help keep the animal calm as well as aiding in digestion and keeping them moving internally.
-To read more about those herbs click the links above to read about each one.

 Another common cause of bloat is feeding bad hay even if it does not look bad.
 Read this post to find out why I don’t feed hay to my rabbits.

 This is not something that is easy or fun to deal with but an abscess must be lanced.
-Then apply an antibacterial and anti-inflammatory applied to the affected area.
+Then an antibacterial and anti-inflammatory applied to the affected area.

 Skin Infections